ietf-wg-cellar/ebml-specification/specification.markdown

 For an exclusive upper boundary the `<` sign is used and the `<=` sign is used for an inclusive upper boundary.
 For example `<-2` meaning the Element value MUST be less than -2 or `<=10` meaning the Element value MUST be less than or equal to the 10.

 The lower and upper bounds can be combined into an expression to form a closed boundary.
-The lower boundary coming first followed by the upper boundary.
-For example `>3 <= 20` means the Element value MUST be greater than 3 and less than or equal to 20.
+The lower boundary coming first followed by the upper boundary, separated by a comma.
+For example `>3,<= 20` means the Element value MUST be greater than 3 and less than or equal to 20.

 A special form of lower and upper bounds using the `-` separator is possible, meaning the Element value MUST be greater than or to the first value and MUST be less than or equal to the second value.
-For example `1-10` is equivalent to `>=1 <=10`.
+For example `1-10` is equivalent to `>=1,<=10`.
 If the upper boundary is negative, only the latter form MUST be used.

 #### length